-Explore the quaint and history packed streets of Old Hanoi, sampling the freshest and most delicate flavors of Vietnamese cuisine on every corner.
-Trek through Ngoc Son-Ngo Luong Nature Reserve and live in a Muong Village where you’ll contribute to an ongoing service initiative.
-Cruise through Trang An grottoes in Ninh Binh and learn about the rich history of Vietnam’s ancient capital city.
-Overnight aboard a private junk boat in Ha Long Bay, stopping to explore caves, karsts, and islands as you go.
+Explore the action-packed and charming streets of Hanoi, sampling delicious Vietnamese dishes on every corner.
+Journey to beautiful Hill Tribe communities in the mountains among the rice paddies of Hoa Binh.
+Work alongside community members and local professionals to contribute to ongoing service initiatives.
+Row through the intricate waterway system of Trang An grottoes in Ninh Binh and learn about the deep history of Vietnam’s ancient capital city.
+Bike through green rice fields and enjoy the peaceful atmosphere.
+Overnight aboard a private junk boat in magnificent Ha Long Bay, stopping to explore caves, karsts, and islands as you go.

 Here is a detailed packing list for your time in Southeast Asia this summer.
 Packing the right gear (and not too much of it) is the first step to an incredible travel experience.
 Remember that you’ll be responsible for carrying your belongings everywhere you go, so PACK LIGHT!
 If your bag weighs more than 35 pounds, you’ve overpacked!